Update: SSHRC Online System

 - independently grant university degrees in the social sciences and humanities disciplines at the undergraduate level or beyond;

-- have designated one individual at the vice-president level responsible for the oversight of the grant funds.
+- have designated one individual at the vice-president level to be responsible for the oversight of the grant funds;

-To be eligible for the supplementary funding for small institutions, an institution must meet the eligibility requirements listed above and:
+To be eligible for supplementary funding, an institution must meet the eligibility requirements listed above and:

-- have fewer than 250 full-time faculty members in social sciences and humanities fields; and
+- have fewer than 250 full-time faculty members in SSHRC-related fields; and

-Note: Institutions affiliated with a postsecondary institution that is itself too large to be eligible for supplementary funding for small universities, but which operate independently in terms of governance and fiscal operations, may be eligible for supplementary funding.
+Note: Institutions affiliated with a postsecondary institution that is itself too large to be eligible for the supplement, but that operate independently in terms of governance and fiscal operations, could be eligible for supplementary funding.

-A postsecondary institution awarded SIG funding determines the number of competitions it will hold annually, establishes deadlines that best suit the needs of its researchers, and sets the application procedures.
-The institution may distribute funds between the SSHRC Explore Grants and the SSHRC Exchange Grants according to its own priorities.
+Postsecondary institutions receiving SIG funds determine the number of competitions they will hold annually; establish deadlines that best suit the needs of their researchers; and set the application procedures.
+Institutions can distribute funds according to their own priorities.

-However, in awarding funds, the institution must adhere to the following restrictions:
+However, in awarding funds, recipient institutions must meet the following conditions:

-- Recipients must be affiliated with a SSHRC eligible Canadian postsecondary institution, and must maintain such an affiliation for the duration of the grant period.
-Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian institution, are not eligible to hold these grants.
+- Recipients must be affiliated with an eligible Canadian postsecondary institution, and must maintain such an affiliation for the duration of the grant period.
+Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian institution, are not eligible to hold SIG-funded grants.

-- Postdoctoral researchers affiliated with the institution are eligible to receive support for eligible activities, provided they will maintain their affiliation for the duration of the grant period.
+- Postdoctoral researchers affiliated with the institution are eligible to receive support for eligible activities, provided that they maintain their affiliation for the duration of the grant period.